g-patin/Jupyterlite_test/README.md

 ➡️ **https://g-patin.github.io/2021-141_MBVB_Kusama**

-## Deploy your JupyterLite website on GitHub Pages

-Check out the guide on the JupyterLite documentation: https://jupyterlite.readthedocs.io/en/latest/quickstart/deploy.html

-## Further Information and Updates
+## Further Information on JupyterLite

 For more info, keep an eye on the JupyterLite documentation: